vitessio/website/content/en/docs/user-guides/resharding.md

 ---

 {{< info >}}
-This guide follows on from [MoveTables](../../user-guides/move-tables) and [Get Started with a Local deployment](../../get-started/local).
-It assumes that several scripts have been executed, and that you have a running Vitess cluster.
+This guide follows on from the Get Started guides.
+Please make sure that you have either a [Kubernetes (helm)](../../get-started/kubernetes) or [local](../../get-started/local) installation ready.
 {{< /info >}}

 ## Preparation